Arctic Oil Drilling

 As if the impacts of climate change weren’t enough, big fossil fuel companies have now set their sites on exploiting the oil that lies deep in Arctic waters.

-Here’s why we can’t let them continue.
+Here’s why we can’t let ANY drilling in the Arctic continue.

 When We Drill, We Spill

 The long history of oil spills around the world has made one thing clear: the only way to prevent an oil spill is to keep oil in the ground.